cklim83/test_md/oop/method_access_control.md

 **Protected** methods are in between public and private methods and exhibit the following characteristics:
 - Inside the class definition, `protected` methods are accessible just like public methods
 - Outside the class definition, `protected` methods act like private methods
 - Protected methods can be called by **any instance (self or otherwise) of the defining class or its subclasses** but private methods can only be called by `self` in the class definition.
-We cannot access another objects' private method directly.
+We cannot access another object's private method directly.

 **Example 1**
 ```Ruby